Enoch2k2/oo-ruby-self-lifecycle-properties-models/README.md

 ### What are properties?

 Instance properties is what values we can give an instance.
 For example, we all have a name.
-A name is a propert of a person instance, us.
+A name is a property of a person instance, us.